-The Political Science Department supports the general criteria discussed in the Arts & Sciences By-Laws, Article VIII, Section B, Subsection Teaching.
+The Political Science Department supports the general criteria discussed in the College of Liberal Arts By-Laws, Article VIII, Section B, Subsection Teaching.
 Since the primary mission of Rollins College and its academic units is undergraduate education, we regard this criterion as the most important of the three and we expect candidates to achieve teaching excellence.
 Specifically, we expect candidates for tenure and/or promotion to demonstrate that they do an excellent job of teaching and promoting student learning.
 Candidates may not receive tenure unless they achieve excellence in teaching.
 We also recognize that the field of Political Science is constantly changing and that excellent teaching will reflect the dynamic nature of our discipline and current events.
+We furthermore recognize that the discipline examines controversial issues from a range of intellectual perspectives.

 The following table shows the factors the CEC will consider in evaluating teaching.
 With reference to the candidate, "mandatory" means that the candidate must present evidence in these areas, while "optional" means that the candidate may present evidence in these areas at their discretion.
-With reference to the CEC, "mandatory" means that the CEC must utilize these sources of information in making its judgments, while "optional" means that CEC may consider these sources of information if available.
+With reference to the

+CEC, "mandatory" means that the CEC must utilize these sources of information in making its judgments, while "optional" means that CEC may consider these sources of information if available.